LuciAkirami/NLP-Twitter-Sentiment-Analysis/README.md

 Link to the Fine-Tuned Model: https://huggingface.co/Akirami/twitter-roberta-sentiment-analysiss-lr-1e-5

+**Updated (Nov 11)**

+Link to the ONNX Quantized Model: [Akirami/twitter-roberta-sentiment-analysiss-onnx-quantized](https://huggingface.co/Akirami/twitter-roberta-sentiment-analysiss-onnx-quantized)

+(See below to know the performance compared to the vanilla model)

 ## Files in this Project

 - **`NLP-Assignment.ipynb`**: This notebook contains the code for analyzing the tweet data and fine-tuning a Roberta Model on top of it.